-VDR and CYP27B1 are expressed in C2C12 cells and regenerating skeletal muscle: potential role in suppression of myoblast proliferation.
+VDR and CYP27B1 are expressed in C2C12 cells and regenerating skeletal muscle: Potential role in suppression of myoblast proliferation

 1α,25(OH)(2)D(3), the active form of vitamin D(3), has been reported to regulate the cell biology of skeletal muscle.
 However, there has been some controversy about the expression of the vitamin D receptor (VDR) and thus the potential role of vitamin D(3) in skeletal muscle.
 In this study, we isolated and sequenced the full-length Vdr and Cyp27b1 transcripts in C2C12 myoblasts and myotubes.
 Western blots and immunocytochemistry confirmed protein expression in both myoblasts and myotubes clearly demonstrating that C2C12 cells express VDR and CYP27B1.
 To determine the vitamin D(3) action, we found that C2C12 myoblasts treated with either 1α,25(OH)(2)D(3) or 25(OH)D(3) inhibited cell proliferation and this was associated with increased Vdr expression.
 The observation that treatment of C2C12 myoblasts with the inactive form of vitamin D(3), [25(OH)D(3)], inhibited proliferation suggested that CYP27B1 was functionally active.
 We used small interfering RNA to knock down Cyp27b1 in myoblasts, and cells were treated with 25(OH)D(3).
 The growth-suppressive effects of 25(OH)D(3) were abolished, suggesting that CYP27B1 in myoblasts is necessary for the ability of 25(OH)D(3) to affect cell proliferation.
 Finally, we analyzed expression of VDR and CYP27B1 in regenerating skeletal muscle in vivo.
 We found that expression of VDR and CYP27B1 increased significantly at day 7 of regeneration, and these results confirm the expression of Vdr and Cyp27b1 in vivo and suggest a potential role for vitamin D(3) in skeletal muscle regeneration following injury.

 [Show abstract] [Hide abstract]

 [Show abstract] [Hide abstract]

 ABSTRACT: Muscle mass and strength progressively decrease with age, which results in a condition known as sarcopenia.
 Sarcopenia would lead to physical disability, poor quality of life, and death.
 Therefore, much is expected of an effective intervention for sarcopenia.
 Epidemiologic, clinical, and laboratory evidence suggest an effect of vitamin D on muscle function.
 However, the precise molecular and cellular mechanisms remain to be elucidated.
 Recent studies suggest that vitamin D receptor (VDR) might be expressed in muscle fibers and vitamin D signaling via VDR plays a role in the regulation of myoblast proliferation and differentiation.
 Understanding how vitamin D signaling contributes to myogenesis will provide a valuable insight into an effective nutritional strategy to moderate sarcopenia.
 Here we will summarize the current knowledge about the effect of vitamin D on skeletal muscle and myogenic cells and discuss the potential for treatment of sarcopenia.BioMed Research International 06/2014; 2014(5):121254.
 DOI:10.1155/2014/121254 · 3.17 Impact Factor